 - No requirement to mess around with costly and time consuming renovations

-- 10 year build guarantee less ongoing maintenance to worry about
+- 10 Year Master Build Guarantee means less ongoing maintenance to worry about

 - Fixed price build finance takes the uncertainty out of bidding on existing properties

 - Higher chance of instant equity from the time you sign the contract to the moment you turn the key

 - Reselling a new home is typically easier and more profitable

 - See exactly what you are buying before you buy